gabyx/HPCJobConfigurator/README.md

 If you look at the output folder ``examples/simple/cluster/Launch_MyDataVisualization.0``, you will find all configured scripts, bash scripts to launch the MPI job.

 Of course this is only a simple example.
-A more difficult example is provided by a an Image Correlation Task where each MPI process executes a tool pipeline consisting of some image processing and afterwards some image correlation, this job is explained in the following to give the user more insight how this tool works and how it can be extendet.
+A more difficult example is provided by a an Image Correlation Task where each MPI process executes a tool pipeline consisting of some image processing and afterwards some image correlation, this job is explained in the following to give the user more insight how this tool works and how it can be extended.

 ## Parallel Image Coorelation Job
 to be continued